Privacy Impact Assessment Questionnaire

 Privacy Impact Analysis

 There is a possibility that the length of time data is retained in VIPERS could lead to unauthorized access or the release of PII information.
-To prevent this risk, all VIPERS users must have a supervisor's approved application for access, agree to the VIPERS Rules of Behavior, maintain an active account, and have a strong password to access the system.
-Supervisors are required to advise the VIPERS' System Administrator when an investigator is no longer assigned investigative responsibilities or no longer employed with the Agency or Federal Government.
+To prevent this risk, all users must have their supervisor's approved application for access, annually agree to the VIPERS Rules of Behavior, maintain an active account, and have a strong password to access the system.
+Supervisors are required to advise the VIPERS' System Administrator when an investigator is no longer assigned investigative responsibilities or is no longer employed with the Agency or Federal Government.

 Internal Sharing and Disclosure